VOBREDIMET Design Framework

 Solar panels and wind mills.

-If the above works as planned and we consider purchased wind power just as good as our own wind power (if self-sufficiency is the goal then it should be own wind power) the rest becomes an economical calculation.
+If the above works as planned the rest becomes an economical calculation.
 Does it make economic sense to try to eliminate the 1100-1200 €/year cost of buying electricity for the car and house?
 This is the kind of calculation that depends on the pay-back time and interest rate that we choose.
 If we calculate with 20 years payback and 4% interest rate we could invest 15000 € to save 1100 €/year cost (presuming there are no running costs in 20 years).
 If we presume 30 years payback and 3% interest rate we could invest 20000 € so let’s consider that the absolute maximum.

 Experiences with the “Mobile battery pack” (September 2023)